In 2017, most US Americans checked their phones every 12 minutes. 10% of them did it every 4 minutes.

 That’s why it’s important to also track your own data – or, if publishing sponsored content, work with a data-driven media company.

 Marketing is an investment.
 It requires time, money, training, software, and more.
-And so you want to get the best possible return on that.
-Key to doing so is analytics.
+Analytics will help you get the best possible return on that.

 Tracking data will let you know what interests your followers, what results in the most social media engagement, and what causes people to click through to your website and make a purchase.
 In this way, it will better direct your future marketing efforts.